sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 The WWI CIO has learned of the many benefits that Azure Database for PostgreSQL provides, including AD support, simple pricing, high performance, and high availability.
 She is also excited about the many similarities between PL/SQL and PL/pgSQL, since that will reduce the migration effort significantly.

-WWI's CIO would like a POC of an OLTP database move and proof that the new technology will make her company's operations faster, cheaper, and more efficient.
+WWI's CIO would like a POC of an OLTP database migration and proof that the new technology will make her company's operations faster, cheaper, and more efficient.

 ## Solution architecture